chromium/chromium/components/autofill/README.md

   but `AutofillDriverIOS*` instead of `ContentAutofill*`, and a different but identically named `AutofillAgent`.
-* Chrome vs WebView: WebView also uses `AutofillManager` and everything south of it, but `AwAutofillClient` instead of `ChromeAutofillClient`, and `AndroidAutofillManager` instead of `BrowserAutofillManager`.
+* Chrome vs WebView: WebView also uses `AutofillManager` and everything south of it, but `AndroidAutofillClient` instead of `ChromeAutofillClient`, and `AndroidAutofillManager` instead of `BrowserAutofillManager`.

 ### Links to files